 Germany Trade and Invest (GTAI) opened a correspondent’s office in Romania in 2008.

 The 2011 census put the German minority in Romania at just under 37,000, whereas the actual number is probably around 45,000.
 It is thus the fourth largest ethnic minority in Romania.
 The German minority is organised in the Democratic Forum of Germans in Romania (FDGR), a political party based in Sibiu.
-In March 2015, it celebrated its 25th anniversary with a ceremony attended by Romanian President Johannis and then Foreign Minister Frank-Walter Steinmeier.
+In March 2015, it celebrated its 25th anniversary with a ceremony attended by Romania’s President Johannis and Frank Walter Steinmeier, Germany’s Foreign Minister at the time.
 The FDGR’s chairman is Dr Paul-Jürgen Porr.
 Following the local elections in June 2016, the German minority still retains a large number of seats in the local and district councils in Satu Mare and Transylvania.
 An under-secretary responsible for the German minority’s affairs in the Department for Interethnic Relations also comes from the minority’s ranks.
 In December 2016, Ovidiu Gant was re-elected to the Romanian Chamber of Deputies, where he has represented the German minority since 2004.